dWALIDb/RISC-V-CORE-WITH-VHDL/README.md

 **NOTES :**
 - All register references must have lower case 'x' before them example register 0 is x0.
-- All addresses and immediate values are referenced in decimal.
+- All addresses and immediate values are referenced in decimal UNLESS you precede them with $.
 - assemble(input_file_path,output_file_path) is the main method, it takes the assembly program and converts it to machine code to write in output file.
-- generate_byte_mif(output_file_path,mif_path,depth) generates byte addressable initialization of memory.

 *output_file_path:* is the file that has the machine code of the program that we want to assemble.